CONTEMPL8git/Project-4-Group-4/README.md

 Trial 2: lbfgs, 1:10 weight

 Here, we can see that this class weight is overcompensating for the distribution of the test data.
-While the model is 100% accurate in predicting no heart disease, it was only able to predict one case of having heart disease.
+While the model is 100% accurate in predicting no heart disease, it was only able to predict one case of a patient having heart disease.
 This results in a precision of 1.0 for having a heart attack but near 0 recall in having a heart attack which indicates a very high rate of false negatives.

 ![image](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/22827830/42ec6447-3408-4947-b033-f2d8f34e2352)